Lymphoma Research Foundation Senior Leadership

 The Lymphoma Research Foundation senior leadership team oversees the Foundation's work to combat lymphoma and assist members of the lymphoma community.

-Elizabeth Thompson, Chief Executive Officer
+Meghan Gutierrez, Chief Executive Officer

 Lisa Vogel, Chief Operating Officer